gordondhuang/Canvas-fetcher/README.md

 To function correctly the **canvas-token.txt** must be modified.
-The first line entered into the .txt file should be your Canvas API token key(refer to token generation) The second line should be your Canvas User_Id(refer to user_id)
+The first line entered into the .txt file should be your Canvas API token key(refer to token generation) The second line should be your Canvas User_Id(refer to user_id) The third line should be your university's url(ex. canvas.uw.edu)

 ## Canvas API Token key generation
 1. Log into your Canvas account